College Teaching

 Goal 5

-Students will purposefully implement instruction that focuses on and fosters deep and flexible student learning.
+Students will purposefully implement LEARNING, PLANNING, ASSESSMENT, and AGENCY that fosters deep, meaningful, and flexible understanding.
 (TEACHING)

 Course Pedagogy